 (c) Avoid overcooking foods.

 Dietary recommendations from other countries are similar to these.
-The Norwegian government, however, went a bit further by recommending a decrease in consumption of potato crisps for those consumers who consume excessive amounts.
-The UK Food Standards Agency (FSA) does not currently recommend consumers to avoid consuming foods high in acrylamide, but offers advice on minimising acrylamide formation on cooking chips or toast (UK FSA, 2013).
+The Norwegian government, however, went further by recommending a decrease in consumption of potato crisps for those consumers who consume excessive amounts.
+The UK Food Standards Agency (FSA) does not currently recommend consumers to avoid consuming foods high in acrylamide, but offers advice on minimising acrylamide formation on home-cooking (UK FSA, 2017).
+The FSA Chief Scientific Advisor's 2015 Science Report (Issue 2) considered household studies aimed at providing information on actual domestic cooking and preparation practices in the UK to inform this issue, through: identifying the practices in which consumers are engaging that might influence acrylamide formation; and providing an indication as to how much acrylamide consumers are exposed to from food prepared at home.
 In USA, the FDA has issued advice to consumers on “how to help cut acrylamide in your diet” (US FDA, 2013b).It has also issued a general web page on Acrylamide Questions and Answers (US FDA, 2013a).

 Thus, progress is being made in the reduction of the acrylamide content of some products.
 No single method of reduction works universally.
 Reduction still must be addressed on a case-by-case or category-by-category basis.
 It is unlikely that it will be possible to reduce the acrylamide content in many foods without changes in the food (colour, flavour, texture) and consumer acceptability.
 Food safety concerns must also be considered, as also any potentially involving diet-nutrition-health consequences.